ooni/spec/backends/th-007-nwcth.md

 * _Version_: 202108.13.1410
 * _Status_: alpha

-This document describes a draft specification for the new web connectivity test helper.
+This document contains a draft specification for the new web connectivity test helper.
 We tentatively expose this new API as `/api/unstable/wcth`.

 ## Design